 Whether you require inpatient or outpatient surgical services, Memorial is able to provide high-quality care from our experienced and skilled staff.
-According to a 3rd party analysis, we have one of the lowest turnover times in the nation when compared to hospitals of similar size with similar cases.
+According to a third-party analysis, we have one of the lowest turnover times in the nation when compared to hospitals of similar size with similar cases.
 This means that our patients will typically have a shorter wait time leading up to an operation, and can get back to a normal life more quickly.

 Some outpatient surgery procedures can be performed at Memorial's HealthPlex location.

 Our robotic platforms offer 10x magnification in 3D and is changing the surgical experience for both surgeons and our patients.
 In the future, numerous surgeons will use the robot at Memorial to perform surgeries requiring extreme precision.

 Your surgeon is with you in the operating room, seated at the system console.
 This console gives your surgeon complete control of the tiny instruments he or she uses to perform your surgery, which move like a human hand but with far greater range of motion.